BaudouinBelpaire/IoT_platform/README.md

 4. Diego Velasquez   - H00434521

 ## Purpose of the system
-The system’s purpose is to develop an IoT platform monitoring the chairs status in a remote environment.
+<p align="justify"> The system’s purpose is to develop an IoT platform monitoring the chairs status in a remote environment.
 The chairs are equipped with pressure mat sensors detecting the presence of a person sitting on it.
 Thus, each chair represents a sensing node and communicates wirelessly its status with a bridge node.
 The bridge node consists of a bridge in the network gathering in a single point all the data from the different places in the environment.
 The gathered data is meant to be transferred through wired communication to a WiFi gateway enabling to connect the local application to an Internet connected one.
 The connection to an Internet access point is ensured through a MQTT broker communicating thanks to the MQTT protocol.
 This part is crucial as it allows the access from anywhere in the world to the local environment.
-From there, any users can be notified on the environment status and take the control remotely.
+From there, any users can be notified on the environment status and take the control remotely </p>

 ## Hardware Design
-In the coursework, the sensing nodes, the bridge, and the WiFi gateway have been implemented on 4 different ESP8266 boards.
+<p align="justify"> In the coursework, the sensing nodes, the bridge, and the WiFi gateway have been implemented on 4 different ESP8266 boards.
 The ESP8266 board is an optimal solution for IoT systems as it embeds a microprocessor, GPIOs, a WiFi antenna for wireless communications, and is also energy efficient.
 The WiFi antenna is used by the nodes to communicates over the ESP-Now technology using the WiFi bandwidth while consuming less power.
 The pressure mats are replaced by push buttons returning a digital signal (0 or 1) to the GPIO 5 on the board.
 The wired communication between the bridge and the gateway is performed through serial communication using the TX/RX ports.
-Finally, the gateway communicates with the online Mosquitto Broker thanks to the MQTT protocol used on a private WiFi network provided by Heriot-Watt University.
+Finally, the gateway communicates with the online Mosquitto Broker thanks to the MQTT protocol used on a private WiFi network provided by Heriot-Watt University. </p>

 ### System Architecture:
 <img src="https://raw.githubusercontent.com/DIEGO15457/Final-Project/main/assets/Architecture2.png" alt="Architecture">

 ## Software Design
-Concerning the software part, the Arduino IDE was used to program the different ESP8266 nodes.
+<p align="justify"> Concerning the software part, the Arduino IDE was used to program the different ESP8266 nodes.
 The 'WiFi', 'ESP-Now', 'ArduinoJson', and 'PubSubClient' libraries were used to facilitate the code implementation.
 Additionally, to establish communication among the sensor nodes and the bridge is essential to get the [MAC address](https://github.com/DIEGO15457/Final-Project/blob/main/code/get_mac_address.ino) of each board.
 Thus, the flowcharts for the different nodes are shown below, and the codes for the [sensing node](https://github.com/DIEGO15457/Final-Project/blob/main/code/sensing_node.ino), [bridge](https://github.com/DIEGO15457/Final-Project/blob/main/code/bridge.ino), and [WiFi gateway](https://github.com/DIEGO15457/Final-Project/blob/main/code/gateway.ino) are available here.
-The sensing nodes code was designed to be energy efficient and so to send a notification only when the chair state changes (i.e the user sits down or stands up) instead of every time.
+The sensing nodes code was designed to be energy efficient and so to send a notification only when the chair state changes (i.e the user sits down or stands up) instead of every time. </p>

 ### Sensing node flowchart:
 <img src="https://raw.githubusercontent.com/DIEGO15457/Final-Project/main/assets/Sensing_node_flowchart.png" alt="Sensing Flowchart" width="600" height="auto">